Improving Schroeppel and Shamir's Algorithm for Subset Sum via Orthogonal Vectors: Reducing From Subset Sum to Exact Node Weighted

 \section{Reducing From Subset Sum to Exact Node Weighted $P_4$}

-In this section we discuss an interesting connection between graph problems and Subset Sum.
+In this section we discuss a new connection between graph problems and Subset Sum.
 Recall that in the Exact Node Weighted $P_4$ problem we are given a node weighted graph $G=(V,E)$, and want to find $4$ vertices that form a path and their total weight is equal $0$.
-We show that a fast algorithm for this problem would improve resolve Open Question~\ref{qmain}:
+We show that a fast algorithm for this problem would resolve Open Question~\ref{qmain}:

 \weightedpfour*

 \begin{proof} We choose some constants $\eps_0>0$ and $\lambda_0<1/2$.
 By Theorem~\ref{win-win} and Theorem~\ref{small-lambda}, we can solve Subset Sum in $\Os(2^{(0.5 - \delta')n})$ time for some $\delta'(\eps_0,\delta_0)$.
 Hence, from now on we assume that $\eps < \eps_0$ and $\lambda > \lambda_0$.